appwrite/appwrite/CONTRIBUTING.md

 From time to time our team will add tutorials that will help contributors find their way in the Appwrite source code.
 Below is a list of currently available tutorials:

 * [Adding Support for a New OAuth Provider](./docs/tutorials/add-oauth-provider.md)

+## API Keys

+Using your API Keys you can access Appwrite services using the SDK of your choice.
+To create a new API key go to your API keys tab in your project setting using your Appwrite console and click the 'Add API Key' button.

+When adding a new API Key, you can choose which permission scope to grant your application.
+It is a best practice to grant only the permissions you need in order to meed your project goals.

+If you need to replace your API Key, just create a new key, update your app credentials and once ready, delete your old key.